whackashoe/sdr/README.md

 Union similarity is finding how similar a single concept is to a batch of concepts OR'd with each other

 Matching is finding concepts that match each of the traits/bits in a list.

+###Running

+You can use the library as standalone lib for specific application, or over unix sockets.

+To use as standalone, look in the benchmark directory, and run `./build.sh`

+For sockets and/or cli cd into sdrdb, run `./build.sh`

+Now start server:

+`./sdrdb-server -V`

+And start command line interface

+`./sdrdb-cli`

+Start out by typing "help"

+There is also a php folder which contains a library for connecting to the server if you prefer to use it on the web.

 ###Requires